Jobsite Theater is an incorporated professional, nonprofit 501(c)(3) theater company that has been serving the Tampa Bay area since 1998.

 Jobsite has become a dominant regional presence through professionally produced daring and unique programming, by nurturing area talent through the creation of their Ensemble and by an unwavering commitment to the young “Creative Class” that Jobsite has been serving since their first steps.

 One of Jobsite’s main areas of emphasis is the creation of new works and the exploration of material that is often overlooked in the hustle to produce “what’s hot” coming out of New York.
-The 2013–14 season will mark the sixteenth year Jobsite has dedicated an entire mainstage production to a non-published play (The Hound of the Baskervilles).
+The 2014–15 season will mark the seventeenth year Jobsite has dedicated an entire mainstage production to a non-published play (Occupation).
 Each season also hosts new or otherwise under-produced works by writers from around the world.
 Jobsite seeks submissions for new plays on a year-round basis.

 Jobsite Theater is dedicated to the creation of socially and politically relevant theater and the pursuit of performing it to the broadest possible audience.
 Jobsite has established and will continue to evolve a collective of like-minded artists, creating a supportive environment where artists of all disciplines may experiment, hone, and apply their skills in a professional laboratory environment.